AIGarifullin/Q_factor_Nanophotonic_Resonator/README.md

 # Q_factor_Nanophotonic_Resonator

-# Description
+## Description
-Optimization of the parameters of a nanophotonic resonator based on silicon nitride for the generation of high-quality resonant states
+A nanophotonic resonator with high Q-factor and low mode volume is a promising system for creating optoelectronic devices on a chip and enhancing the light-matter interaction.
+In this work, the parameters of a silicon nitride nanophotonic resonator have been optimized to generate high-quality resonant states.
+The calculations were carried out using a deterministic method of achieving high Q-factor values.

-#Stack of project
+## Stack of project
 Python, Jupyter Notebook, matplotlib, SciPy, NumPy

+## Reference of the published article

+## Launch of project